jakobnissen/jakobnissen.github.io/posts/optimise.md

 If you are more comfortable with a functional style of programming, the package Folds.jl and the broader JuliaFolds ecosystem have types and functions that enable automatically parallelisable folds.
 For example, `Folds.reduce(op, collection)` works analogous to `Base.reduce`, but is parallel by default.

-For more advanced uses, you can micromanage individual threads using the primitives in the Base submodile `Threads`.
+For more advanced uses, you can micromanage individual threads using the primitives in the Base submodule `Threads`.
 Messing around manually with threads is so error prone that I don't recommend doing this unless necessary for performance.

 ### Reduce memory consumption